SaoodImran/Platformer/README.md

-# Platformer
+# My Grade 12 Mini Game
-A simple platformer to be made
+I should have added more to this